 As an exchange student selected by RSM’s International Office, you don’t have to pay any tuition fee at the host university, however you need to be enrolled at RSM.
 An exchange always involves at least half a year RSM tuition fee.
 Once the exchange is over, the International Office needs to wait for your exchange results and process these into your home studies (conversion).
 The whole conversion process, meaning the moment your results have been sent until registration into Osiris, can take up 6-8 weeks after your exchange.

-The following information may also help you to reduce your extra costs.
+The following information may also help to you to reduce your extra costs.

 Subletting your room during your exchange

-There is always a shortage of rooms from September to December.
-Students who want to rent out their room temporarily can use the housing webpage: www.HousingAnywhere.com.
+There is always a shortage of rooms for exchange students studying in Rotterdam.
+If you want to rent out your room temporarily you can use the housing webpage: www.HousingAnywhere.com.
 This webpage was developed to bring student accommodation supply and demand together; and it operates student-to-student, without using intermediaries.

 Student grants and loans & reimbursement of OV student card

-The new European education programme is called Erasmus+: The EU programme for Education, Training, Youth and Sport.
-It is the successor of the Life Long Learning Programme.
-This programme financially supports students who will be exchanged to universities in any EU and EEA/EFTA country.
+The European education programme is the programme that financially supports students who will be exchanged to universities in any EU and EEA/EFTA country.
 Students can not send in an application for this grant individually.
-Therefore, after the exchange selection, the International Office makes sure that the Department of Student Affairs/Internationalisation (responsible for the administration of the Erasmus+ programme) receives a list of all selected students eligible for this grant.
-The Department of Student Affairs will inform those students how to proceed with their application for the Erasmus+ programme grant.
+Therefore, after the exchange selection, the International Office makes sure that the central EUR International Office (responsible for the administration of the Erasmus+ programme) receives a list of all selected students eligible for this grant.
+The central EUR International Office will inform those students how to proceed with their application for the Erasmus+ programme grant.

-The International Office’s letter of confirmation is sent to you after selection, and can serve as evidence that your exchange period counts towards your degree at RSM.
-This proof is necessary for the application for his scholarship.
+The International Office’s letter of confirmation which will be sent to you after selection, can serve as evidence that you are officially selected for an exchange through RSM.

-The websites www.wilweg.nl and www.wilweg.nl/financiering/beursopener of Nuffic (Netherlands organisation for international co-operation in higher education) are for students, researchers and staff looking for grants, scholarships and funds for a study, work placement or research abroad.
+The website www.wilweg.nl/financiering/beursopener of Nuffic (Netherlands organisation for international co-operation in higher education) is for students, researchers and staff looking for grants, scholarships and funds for a study, work placement or research abroad.
 Also check out www.scholarshipportal.eu

 You can best prepare your application by: